-Steve Riep, associate professor of Chinese and comparative literature, specializes in modern and contemporary Chinese literature, film, and culture.
+Steve Riep, Professor of Chinese and comparative literature, specializes in modern and contemporary Chinese literature, film, and culture.
 He is an affiliated faculty member in both the Asian Studies and International Cinema Studies programs at BYU.
 From 2018-2021 he was a BYU Humanities Center Fellow.
-Riep has served on campus as head of the Chinese section of the Department of Asian and Near Eastern Languages (2010-2013 fall 2014, and fall 2019) and as co-director of BYU’s International Cinema Program (2011-2014).
+Riep currently serves as the inaugural coordinator for BYU's Masters in Professional Language (MAPL) program.
+He has served on campus as head of the Chinese section of the Department of Asian and Near Eastern Languages (2010-2013 fall 2014, and fall 2019) and as co-director of BYU’s International Cinema Program (2011-2014).
 Off campus he has served as president of the Western Conference of the Association for Asian Studies (WCAAS) from 2015-2016 and on their executive board since 2009.
-His articles and reviews have appeared in such venues as Modern Chinese Literature and Culture, Modern China, The Oxford Handbook of Disability History, Chinese Literature: Essays, Articles and Reviews, and the Dictionary of Literary Biography (Vols.
+His articles and reviews have appeared in such venues as Modern Chinese Literature and Culture, Modern China, The Oxford Handbook of Disability History, Chinese Literature: Essays, Articles and Reviews, Chinese as a Second Language, and the Dictionary of Literary Biography (Vols.
 328, 370, and 387).
 He has also translated contemporary fiction, poetry, essays, and drama from both China and Taiwan.
 His research projects past and present have been funded by the Fulbright Foundation, American Council of Learned Societies and the Chiang Ching-kuo Foundation, the National Endowment for the Humanities, as well as the College of Humanities and David M. Kennedy Center for International Studies at BYU.
-His current research projects explore the depiction of disability in modern and contemporary Chinese literature and visual culture and the concept of mobility in modern Chinese Literature in film in regards to disability and gender..
+His current research projects explore the depiction of disability in modern and contemporary Chinese literature and visual culture and the concept of mobility in modern Chinese Literature in film in regards to disability and gender.

 Projects in Progress